cornishcoder1/project1-cat-sitting-services/README.md

 ## Fixed
 - Across the site I had used H1 elements instead of H2 elements in divs.
 The validator advised me to use H2 instead of H1, so I have changed these.
-- I attempted to include an alt= attribute in the iframe element, however the validator advised that these are not currently useable for iframes, so I removed it.
+- I attempted to include an alt attribute in the iframe element, however the validator advised that these are not currently useable for iframes, so I removed it.
-- A duplicate #icon ID was identified across a number of divs, so I changed this to a .icon class (I kept the associated attributes the same so as not to change the layout of the elements contained in the divs).
+- A duplicate #icon ID was identified across a number of divs, so I changed this to a .icon class (I kept the associated attributes the same so that the layout of the elements contained in the divs were not affected).
 This change was accepted by the validator.
-- One of my image files had blank spaces in it's file name.
+- One of my image files had blank spaces in the file name.
 This has been rectified with underscores between words.
-- The form labels for 'Dates..' and 'Number of cats..' had for= values that were not required, so I have removed these.
+- The form labels for 'Dates..' and 'Number of cats..' had 'for' values that were not required, so I have removed these.

 ## Unfixed